 HSA and FSA

-As an out-of-network provider, Dr Maxwell can provide you with a detailed receipt with all the information needed to submit the expense to your insurance company and receive reimbursement according to your insurance coverage.
+I can provide you with a detailed receipt with all the information needed to submit the expense to your insurance company and receive reimbursement according to your insurance coverage.
 Submitting the claim is therefore your responsibility.
-Payment in full is required at the time of your visit with Dr Maxwell.
+Payment in full is required at the time of your visit.

-Ahead of your intake appointment, we suggest that you call your insurance company and ask questions such as the following:
+Ahead of your intake appointment, I suggest that you call your insurance company and ask questions such as the following: